MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

        -	**cert.pem** with the name of your certificate
        -	**stunnel-key** with the name of the newly created key

-5. Open  your stunnel installation path `\config` (by default c\config)
+5.Under your stunnel installation path, open the config directory.
+By default it is: `c:\Program Files (x86)\stunnel\config\`

-6. Run the command line with admin permissions: `..\bin\openssl.exe genrsa -out ey.pem 2048  ..\bin\openssl.exe  req -new -x509 -config ".\openssl.cnf" -key key.pem -out .\cert.pem -days 1095`
+6. Run the command line with admin permissions:

+`..\bin\openssl.exe genrsa -out ey.pem 2048 `
+` ..\bin\openssl.exe  req -new -x509 -config ".\openssl.cnf" -key key.pem -out .\cert.pem -days 1095`

-8. Concatenate the cert.pem and key.pem and save them to the file: `stunnel-key.pem cat cert.pem  key.pem >> stunnel-key.pem`
+8. Concatenate the cert.pem and key.pem and save them to the file: `cat cert.pem key.pem >> stunnel-key.pem`

 9. [Download the public key](https://adaprodconsole.blob.core.windows.net/icap/publicCert.pem) and save it in this location **C:\Program Files (x86)\stunnel\config\CAfile.pem**.

-10. Add the local port to your Windows firewall:
+10. Add the following rules to open the port in the Windows firewall:

         rem Open TCP Port 11344 inbound and outbound netsh advfirewall firewall add rule name="Secure ICAP TCP Port 11344" dir=in action=allow protocol=TCP localport=11344